dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a4/README.md

   </dd>
   <dt>Object adapter</dt>
   <dd>
-    The adapter class only inherits the new interface and uses object composition.
+    The adapter mixin class only inherits the new interface and uses object composition.
 It contains a private encapsulated member of the old class type (e.g. often called <code>adaptee_</code>).
 If <code>adaptee_</code> needs some special initialization, the constructor can take in (a pointer to) an instance